DieSchittigs/classes-bundle/README.md

+# new in version 1.x

+Please read this before updating!

+> Now the classes will be stored in the database.
+The classes set in tl_settings will not be used anymore.
+There is no backwards-compatibility, so you have to set all classes again, even in the pages, articles and elements!

 # classes-bundle

+-   Adds functions to manage and add classes for css styling in the contao backend
-Add css classes in the contao backend and select them in pages, articles and content elements
+-   Add classes in your theme for the use in pages, articles and content elements
+-   Adds a simple wrapper content element